rancher/elemental/docs/customizing.md

 Hooks are provided as cloud-init stages.
 Equivalent hooks exist for `reset` and `upgrade` procedures.

-Hooks are evaluated at `install`,`reset` and `upgrade` processes from `/oem`, `/system/oem` and `/usr/local/cloud-config`, however additional paths can be provided with the `cloud-init-paths` flag in [elemental client configuration](https://rancher.github.io/elemental-toolkit/docs/customizing/general_configuration/).
+Hooks are evaluated at `install`,`reset` and `upgrade` processes from `/oem`, `/system/oem` and `/usr/local/cloud-config`, however additional paths can be provided with the `cloud-init-paths` flag in [Elemental client configuration](https://rancher.github.io/elemental-toolkit/docs/customizing/general_configuration/).

 ### Adding extra driver binaries into the ISO example